somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

-Policy Evalution is similar to Value Iteration, except you do not take a max over the available actions because you are limited to your policy:
+Policy Evaluation is similar to Value Iteration, except you do not take a max over the available actions because you are limited to your policy:

 $$
 \begin{align}